ascarter/ascarter.github.io/_posts/2011-08-03-cascadia-ruby-conference-2011.markdown

 # Confident Code - Avdi Grimm

-[Avdi Grimm][avdi] did a presentation inspired by his book [Exceptional Ruby][exceptional_ruby].
+[Avdi Grimm][avdi] did a presentation <strike>inspired by his book <a href="http://exceptionalruby.com">Exceptional Ruby</a></strike> on using assertive coding techniques.
 He included a [sample project][cowsay] that demonstrated many techniques for reducing code cruft like constantly checking for nil, using Decorator patterns, and applying pre-conditions.
 I'm definitely going to pick up his book.
 There were many great tips in the talk.
 I'm a big fan of streamlining error checking so that the code is of positive nature with negative cases filtered out.

 <div class='video'>
     <div class='video-player'>